 Why The Fear of Ghosts Can Last Into Adulthood

 Does this mean that the development of the prefrontal cortex will make the fear of ghosts disappear?
 Not exactly.
 For some, yes.
-An adult may “grow out” of their fear of ghosts on their own.
-But there are a number of reasons why this fear may also stay with them throughout adulthood.
+An adult may “grow out” of their fear of ghosts alone.
+But there are several reasons why this fear may also stay with them throughout adulthood.

 The fear of ghosts is not something that many people admit they are experiencing.
 There is a certain shame in having these fears.
-Not everyone believes in ghosts so it may be hard to relate to that fear.
+Not everyone believes in ghosts, and it may be hard to relate to that fear.
 Unfortunately, the shame around these fears prevents people from getting treatment.
 A professional may be needed to work through phasmophobia.
-Without this resource, a child can grow into an adult who has trouble sleeping due to the fear of ghosts.
+Without this resource, a child can grow into an adult with trouble sleeping due to the fear of ghosts.

 Living Alone For the First Time